Numbers of animals

 - No animals were used for the testing of cosmetic products or ingredients, as this is illegal under UK law.
 [Table 7.2]

 Invertebrate animals such as fruit flies and nematode worms are not covered by the Animals (Scientific Procedures) Act, 1986.
-The reason for their exemption is that there is a lack of evidence that these animals can suffer, particularly as they lack a central nervous system that we consider necessary for this.
+The reason for their exemption is that there is a lack of evidence that these animals can suffer, particularly in consideration of the different level of complexity of their central nervous system relative to that of vertebrates.
 The only exception to this is cephalopods (e.g. octopuses, squid and cuttlefish) which were added to the act as a result of EU Directive 2010/63.
 While the evidence that cephalopods can suffer is mixed, they were added on a ‘benefit of the doubt’ basis.
 No country in the world counts the invertebrates it uses in research.

 Chimpanzees, orang-utans and gorillas have not been used in the UK for over 20 years and their use has been banned since 1986.